dacrands/bergen-gatsby-cms/src/pages/projects/anthropomorphic-robotic-arm.md

       tie the ends of the fiber onto paper clips. one paper clip would be placed onto the hook, and the other would have a rotationally fixed weight placed on it.
+  - date: 2019-05-18T16:20:24.454Z
+    title: Week 5
+    image: /img/anthro-week-5.jpg
+    body: >-
+      Last week, the team built the apparatus to start coiling the two plastic
+      fibers: Nylon and Ultra High Molecular Weight Polyethylene.
+We used two types of equipment for the twisting and coiling of the fibers.
+To the left is the drill set up, which was tested last week.
+However, with the drill, the speed at which the fiber is coiled is inconsistent.
+So, the team decided to build another set up that will allow the fibers to twist and coil at a constant speed.
+As you see in the figure, to the right is our second set up using a servo motor that allows consistent rotation of the fibers to create the coils.
 ---
 ## Team